DIY Floating Shelves

 If you’re having a hard time wrapping your brain around how this all fits together, basically, the shelves act like a sleeve that fits around the support boards.
 The opening in the back of the shelves is slightly larger than the supports (to allow for some wiggle room when you’re installing them) and the support simply slides right into the hole.

-To hang it, you just locate the studs in your wall (here’s my favorite stud finder) and use extra long screws (we really like these heavy duty screws) to drill the support directly into the wall.
+To hang it, you just locate the studs in your wall (here’s my favorite wall stud finder) and use extra long screws (we really like these heavy duty screws) to drill the support directly into the wall.

 Note: the image below shows the original supports we made, not the ones we used the second time around (and liked better).
+I’m just including it to give you a visual of how they fit together!

 Once you have your supports on the wall, add wood glue all around the top of the support, slide your shelf into place, and use your pin nailer to add some nails along the back and sides to hold it all steady while the glue dries.
+If you don’t have a pin nailer, you can screw the shelves into place instead.

 Gorgeous!
 I also love those pillows!
 Can you share where they are from?